dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 In summary, developers should follow the following steps to allow users to download multiple files:

-Step 1: `setCameraMode` to switch the camera status into the playback mode.
+1. `setCameraMode` to switch the camera status into the playback mode.

-Step 2: `enterMultiplePreviewMode` to prepare for downloading multiple media files.
+2. `enterMultiplePreviewMode` to prepare for downloading multiple media files.

-Step 3: `enterMultipleEditMode` to enter the multiple edition playback status so that the users can browse through images they may want to download.
+3. `enterMultipleEditMode` to enter the multiple edition playback status so that the users can browse through images they may want to download.

-Step 2: Once the `enterMultipleEditMode` succeeds and return an ack, use the `selectFileAtIndex`, `selectAllFiles` and `selectAllFilesInPage` functions to select files based on user input.
+4. Once the `enterMultipleEditMode` succeeds and return an ack, use the `selectFileAtIndex`, `selectAllFiles` and `selectAllFilesInPage` functions to select files based on user input.

-Step 3: Once the selection methods succeed and return an ack, invoke `downloadAllSelectedFiles`.
+5. Once the selection methods succeed and return an ack, invoke `downloadAllSelectedFiles`.

-Step 4: The app has successfully downloaded the files. `finishDownloadAllSelectedFiles` should be invoked while the ack comes to ensure camera returns to playback mode.
+6. The app has successfully downloaded the files. `finishDownloadAllSelectedFiles` should be invoked while the ack comes to ensure camera returns to playback mode.

 ### 5. Where To Go From Here?

-Over the course of this tutorial, you have learned how to switch and get the current camera mode, download and delete media files, implement gesture control, and much more to create a Photo and Video Album application for the Inspire 1, Phantom 3 Professional and M100.
+Over the course of this tutorial, you have learned how to switch and get the current camera mode, download and delete media files, implement gesture control, and much more to create a Photo and Video Album application for the Inspire 1, Phantom 3 Professional and M100!

 In the next tutorial, we will be implementing the album app for Phantom 3 Advanced.